Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color.md

 ### Functional grays

 The functional grays of orange design.
+These colors are used as backgrounds, colors or borders to outline some elements (hover state, disabled state, supporting texts, dividers, low highlights).
+They should not dominate the page.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Grays" }}